wp-plugins/huzzaz-video-gallery/readme.txt

 collection-id = This at the end of the url of your video collection after "huzzaz.com/collection/"

-ex: collection-id of http://huzzaz.com/collection/stereo-inc is "stereo-inc"
+ex: collection-id of http://huzzaz.com/collection/infinitylist is "infinitylist"

 vpp = videos per page